Configure data retention thresholds in Aiven for ClickHouse®'s tiered storage

 Select a database for operations you intend to perform.

-USE database-name
+USE DATABASE_NAME

-Add TTL
+Add or modify TTL

 - Add TTL to a new table

-- Add TTL to an existing table
+- Modify TTL on an existing table

 Create a table with the storage_policy setting set to tiered (to

-enable the feature) and TTL
+enable tiered storage) and TTL

 (time-to-live) configured to add a